maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***deleteInstance*** operation is to enable service providers to delete existing entries of registered service Instances.
-It is implemented following the REST methodology and receives as an input the ID of the registered Instance to be deleted.
+It is implemented following the REST methodology using a DELETE HTTP method.
+It receives as an input the ID of the registered Instance to be deleted.
 The MSR will respond with the outcome of the deletion operation, if successful or not.

 #### Operation Functionality
 <!--